Tax Reform · Legislation · Q1 2026

 65+ double tax treaties.
 Cyprus's treaty network covering most of Europe, the Middle East, Asia, and North America is unaffected.
 Reduced withholding rates under treaties remain available.

 No inheritance, estate, or wealth tax.
-Cyprus imposes no taxes on death, gifts, or net wealth — making it highly competitive for succession and long-term wealth structuring.
+Cyprus imposes no taxes on death, gifts, or net wealth.
+This remains one of the strongest structural advantages for succession and long-term wealth planning.

 Start the Conversation